0

 Biography

-Dr. Jayashree Joshi is a gynecologist (MD in Ob/GYN) and a clinical researcher (PhD in Biochemistry-Clinical Pharmacology).
-She was earlier Deputy Director, ICMR Institute (NIRRCH).
-She has designed and conducted studies on gynecologic cytology; efficacy, and bioavailability of oral, injectable, and implantable contraceptive steroids in women; drug interactions with antitubercular, antimalarial, analgesic and other drugs.
-She has also conducted studies on Phase 1 to 4 of clinical trials of hormonal and nonhormonal contraceptives.
-She has also reported on the diagnosis and prevalence of common Reproductive Tract Infections (RTIs) in different groups of women and their association with cervical cancer and precancer.
-She has conducted some rural service based research for contraceptive utilization and anemia in pregnancy.
-Subsequently, Dr. Joshi joined Kasturba Health Society-Medical Research Centre’s team and participated in endocrine and integrative research.
-Her areas of interest have been RTIs, prevention of cervical cancer, drug interactions, heavy menstrual bleeding, subclinical hypothyroidism, menopause and medicinal plants.
-Currently, she is involved in research projects on plant products for nonalcoholic fatty liver disease, cancer complementary therapy, and iron supplements.
-She has over 130 publications with more than 830 citations.
+Jayashree Joshi is a gynecologist (MD in Ob/GYN) and clinical researcher (PhD in Biochemistry-Clinical Pharmacology / Pharmacokinetics) and trained in gynecologic cytology and colposcopy.
+She was earlier Deputy Director, NIRRCH, Indian Council of Medical Research.
+She has designed and conducted studies on the efficacy, and bioavailability of oral, injectable, implantable, intrauterine, and vaginal contraceptive steroids; hormone-drug interactions with antitubercular, antimalarial, and other drugs, early diagnosis of cervical cancer and precancer.
+She has participated in Phase 1 to 4 of clinical trials of hormonal and nonhormonal contraceptives like Intrauterine devices and Vaginal microbicides.
+She has also reported on the diagnosis and prevalence of common RTIs in different groups of women including HIV positive women, and their association with cervical cancer and precancer.
+She has experience of rural service based research for contraceptive utilization and anemia.
+After retirement from ICMR, she joined the Kasturba Health Society-Medical Research Centre’s team and has participated research on RTIs, cervical cancer prevention, drug interactions, heavy menstrual bleeding, subclinical hypothyroidism, menopause, and medicinal plants.
+Currently, she is involved in projects on plant products for non-alcoholic fatty liver disease (National Multicentric Study), cancer complementary therapy, cervical cancer chemoprevention, and anemia.
+She has about 150 publications with more than 1000 citations.